 2. Be Aware Of Other Costs

-Being aware of every cost to the business will make a big difference in solving cash flow issues.
-Knowing the impact of these will help you understand cash flow management.
+Being aware of every cost to the business will help solve cash flow issues.
+If you know the impact of these you’ll get a better understanding of cash flow management.
 Over the course of a month or a quarter this kind of awareness can make a big difference.

 3. Keep Your Suppliers In Check

 It pays to review your suppliers’ services.
 Are they still relevant for your business?
 If they are, you should review their services to make sure they’re up to scratch.
 This can be useful in managing any increasing costs from your suppliers.
-At the same time, ensure you up-to-date and understanding their current payment terms.
+At the same time, ensure you understand their current payment terms.